argocon22Workshop/ArgoCDRollouts/docs/exercise-201/exercise5.md

 Rollout supports a full array of filters you can use to control what http routes get mirrored.
 You can read more about that [here](https://argoproj.github.io/argo-rollouts/features/traffic-management/#traffic-routing-mirroring-traffic-to-canary)

+We need to be able to control the paths that get mirrored because we do not want to mirror paths that modify data because it could cause undesired modifications to the state of the app such as creating duplicate entries.

 #### 3. Apply a new image to the rollout
 Start by viewing the logs of all the pods within the deployment.